 Candidates should enjoy working with people and meeting the public.
 Because personal characteristics such as honesty, sound judgment, integrity, and a sense of responsibility are especially important in law enforcement, candidates are interviewed by senior officers, and their character traits and backgrounds are investigated.
 In some agencies, candidates are interviewed by a psychiatrist or a psychologist or given a personality test.
 Most applicants are subjected to lie detector examinations or drug testing.
 Some agencies subject sworn personnel to random drug testing as a condition of continuing employment.

 Advancement.
 Police officers usually become eligible for promotion after a probationary period ranging from 6 months to 3 years.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles.
 Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.

 Continuing training helps police officers, detectives, and special agents improve their job performance.
 Through police department academies, regional centers for public safety employees established by the States, and Federal agency training centers, instructors provide annual training in self-defense tactics, firearms, use-of-force policies, sensitivity and communications skills, crowd-control techniques, relevant legal developments, and advances in law enforcement equipment.

-If you are seriously considering a career in Law Enforcement, the best place to start is by earning your degree.
-The Military.com School Finder can help you contact accredited colleges and universities that offer both on campus and online degree programs, in addition to LE and Homeland Security specific programs.
+Next Step: If you are seriously considering a career in Law Enforcement, the best place to start is by earning your degree.
 Get started today!

 The above content provided by the Department of Labor